BDC Hamburger Icon

 If you're an employer offering disability leave to an employee, it's crucial to understand your state's regulations surrounding short-term and long-term disability benefits.

-Some companies avoid diversity, equity and inclusion practices because they incorrectly assume it will cost them excessive money or require complex expertise.
+Some companies avoid diversity, equity and inclusion (DEI) practices because they incorrectly assume it will cost them excessive money or require complex expertise.
 However, this is not the case.

 Here’s what companies should know about hiring people with disabilities:

-• Hiring people with disabilities isn’t prohibitively expensive.
-According to the S. Chamber of Commerce, nearly 60 percent of business accommodations for employees with disabilities cost nothing.
-The remaining 40 percent averages around $500 per person.
+• Hiring people with disabilities isn’t prohibitively expensive: According to the U.S. Department of Labor, nearly half of business accommodations for employees with disabilities cost nothing.
+When costs are involved, they are often minimal, with many averaging around $300 per person.
 Additionally, reports overwhelmingly show that the benefits of a diversely abled workforce vastly outweigh the costs.

-• Preparing can save time and money.
-Being mindful of reasonable accommodations and disability inclusion from the start can also help companies avoid extra costs.
+• Preparing can save time and money: Being mindful of reasonable accommodations and disability inclusion from the start can also help companies avoid extra costs.
 For example, consider adding accessibility features immediately and making flexible working hours and diversity training part of your workplace culture.

-• Be mindful of workplace and hiring biases.
-Be mindful of unconscious or conscious discrimination in the workplace or hiring process.
+• Be mindful of workplace and hiring biases: Be mindful of unconscious or conscious discrimination in the workplace or hiring process.
 “Push down in your organization and reconsider outdated processes and thinking,” Walters advised.
-“Sometimes there’s an unrecognized bias among hiring managers – their jobs will not be harder if they hire someone who works a little differently.”
+“Sometimes there’s an unrecognized bias among hiring managers — their jobs will not be harder if they hire someone who works a little differently.”

 Did You Know?Did you know